What’s The Story?

 But today, I am here to tell you that although Epilepsy has many difficult facets, is has truly proven to be a catalyst for growth for me!
 It forced me to re-create myself & the life that I wanted.
 It taught me how to find peace and beauty in the smallest and most ordinary things in life.
 And it showed me how to be thankful that I am actually still alive!

 Some of my years with Epilepsy have contained the very darkest days that I have ever known.
-But today, I have been seizure free for almost 3 years!
+But today, I have been seizure free for over 7 years!
 There may come a day when I do have another seizure.
 With this diagnosis we come to simply expect another one, don’t we?
 But I now know that my life will continue, with or without another episode.
 I will still be alive and my life will still be my own to live.
 And that, readers, is the biggest blessing of all!

 What Will I Find Here?